planetscale/docs/content/docs/psdb/creating-custom-region.md

 provider: "gce"
 ```

-For more information about the `kubernetes-prepare.sh` script, see [Custom region requirements](custom-region-requirements).
+For more information about the `kubernetes-prepare.sh` script, see [Custom Kubernetes Region requirements](custom-region-requirements).

-## Step 8: Provide script output.
+## Step 5: Provide script output.

-Paste the output of the script from Step 7 into the field under \*\*C: Paste Script Output".
+Paste the output of the script from Step 7 into the field under **C: Paste Script Output**.

-## Step 9: Click **Continue**.
+## Step 6: Click **Continue**.

-## Step 10: Provide the details for your Backup Store.
+## Step 7: Provide the details for your Backup Store.

 PlanetScaleDB requires access to a storage bucket.
 Provide storage bucket details for yourAmazon S3, GCP Cloud Storage, or Azure Cloud Storage bucket.

-## Step 11: Select a load balancer type
+## Step 8: Select a load balancer type

 Under **Kubernetes Configuration**, click the **Load Balancer** drop-down menu to select **Internal**, **External**, or **None**.